Janujan/commerce-challenge/README.md

   "quantity" : 100
 }
 ```
-If a successful operation occurs, the response recieved will be a relay of the items passed through.
+If a successful operation occurs, the response received will be a relay of the items passed through.
 A successful transaction will result in the item inventory_count updating at the `GET` endpoint.

 *Note: If the quantity of an item passed through this point exceeds the inventory_count available for the item, the transaction will fail.*